dioveath/printer-app/README.md

 - Print the order receipt (done)
 - Create customizable printer receipt system
 - Setting up domain on initial screen (done)
-- Status for showcasing if the app is connected to internet and printer
+- Status for showcasing if the app is connected to internet and printer (done)
+- Sort the orders according to ordered time (done)
+- Implement persistency in printer settings
+- Add Order details page